Accelerated Professional Pilot Program

 When do I start my groundschool classes?

-You begin you groundschool classes as soon the next start-date roles around, or you plan to start both your flight training on the start-date of the two full-time groundschools: the first week of January, or the first week of July.
-Start-dates for the part-time (evening) groundschools begin the first week of February, the fist week of June, and the first week of September—anyone can going these classes, so you are provided with maximum flexibility in your ground studies.
+You begin you groundschool classes as soon the next start-date roles around, or you plan to start both your flight training on the start-date of the three full-time groundschools: Beginning of January, May, and September.

 How quickly can I complete my Pilot Training?